oam-dev/rudr/docs/install.md

 > Note: In its current version, Scylla will only listen for events in one namespace.
 This will change in the near future.

-> Tip: As there are some breaking changes (such as Configuration => OperationalConfiguration, Component => ComponentSchematic), if you reinstall Scylla, make sure your old CRDs are deleted.
+> Tip: As there are some breaking changes (such as Configuration => ApplicationConfiguration, Component => ComponentSchematic), if you reinstall Scylla, make sure your old CRDs are deleted.

 A relatively recent version of Scylla can be installed using [Helm v3](https://github.com/helm/helm/releases).